 Sonar interference is caused when similar sonar frequencies are used in close proximity to one another.
-The Fish Hawk uses a 70 kHz frequency while most fis finders operate around 200 KHz, meaning the Fish Hawk will not interfere with most fish finders.
+The Fish Hawk uses a 70 kHz frequency while most fish finders operate around 200 KHz, meaning the Fish Hawk will not interfere with most fish finders.
 Some dual frequency finders use a 50 or 83 kHz frequency that can interfere with the Fish Hawk at high gain settings if the transducers are mounted too close together on the transom.
-You can opt not to use the 50 or 83 kHz frequency in your fish finde 's settings if it causes a problem, or relocate the Transducer on the transom.
-Fish finders that have a user adjustable pulse width setting can be set to less than 800 microseconds if they cause interference.
+You can opt not to use the 50 or 83 kHz frequency in your fish finder's settings if it causes a problem, or relocate the Transducer on the transom.
 Lowering the gain will help the Fish Hawk minimize interference but may reduce the usable depth range.

-The Fish Hawk LCD Display Installing the Display
+THE FISH HAWK LCD DISPLAY Installing the Display